YWCA Regina Inc. is accredited under the Imagine Canada Standards Program.

 © YWCA Regina 2020 | Made with ♥ by Strategy Lab

 This award will honour a woman who has made significant and sustained difference in marginalized groups within her the community.
 She is a voice for change and igniting equity.
-She has challenged systems that oppress women, racialized groups or gender and sexual diverse persons or those suffering from homelessness and mental health issues.
+She has challenged systems that oppress women, racialized groups or gender and sexual diverse persons, those living with disabilities, or those suffering from homelessness and mental health issues, etc..
 She may work with and lead different services within her community or has created programs to help uplift and empower these marginalized groups.
 She has broken down barriers through her professional and/or personal endeavours, leading by example for the work she does every day.

 This award will honour a woman or group of women who are leading social action, volunteering & humanitarianism in the community.
 She dedicates her career, time, or personalized interests toward lending a hand to organizations and causes in the community.
 She has made a significant difference in Southern Saskatchewan while leveraging passion, position, and desire to enact change through inspiring, educating, and creating action toward the causes she cares about.
 She motivates others to use their voice, take action and make change in the community.